JLPT

 Q: Is the test fee refundable?

-A: Return of payment is only possible in highly exceptional cases.
+A: Return of payment is only possible in highly exceptional cases and before the test materials have shipped.
 See the Test Guide (below) for details.

 Q: Do you organize the test in December?